canjs/can-observe/doc/array/reverse.md

 @description Reverses the order of the observe array.
 @signature `list.reverse()`

-  `reverse` Reverses the order of the observe array in place.
+  `reverse` reverses the order of the array in place.

   ```js
   import { observe } from "can/everything";